CafeOBJ/cafeobj/manual/md/additional-material.md

-(present a module (idea: stripped down version of the bank-account.mod) which contains most important and often used constructs describe the fundamental concepts of \_cafeobj (algebraic spec, order sort, model spec, ...) also contains a quick intro to interaction [Ch 1] but much shorter)
+(present a module (idea: stripped down version of the bank-account.mod) which contains most important and often used constructs describe the fundamental concepts of CafeOBJ (algebraic spec, order sort, model spec, ...) also contains a quick intro to interaction [Ch 1] but much shorter)

-\_cafeobj as TRS specification system, background, algebraic specification based on equational theory.
+CafeOBJ as TRS specification system, background, algebraic specification based on equational theory.

 Overview of the system